 July 16, 2014: Apple agrees to pay $450 million to resolve the Department of Justice’s antitrust case against the company over e-book pricing in the iBooks Store.

-Cupertino was accused of conspiring with five major book publishers to fix e-book prices.
+Cupertino stood accused of conspiring with five major book publishers to fix e-book prices.
 The five publishers all settled their claims outside of court, leaving only Apple to go to trial.

 History of the iBooks lawsuit